davidofug/group-fund-manager/README.md

 1. Go to the Left side bar menu
 2. Click Groups
-3. Provide the details to add the Group
+3. The details you can provide about a new Group are:-
     - Photo (optional)
     - Group name
     - Purpose